opensorcerer20/quizapp/README.md

     -   [ ] file help
         - [ ] animation when changing pages
         - [ ] swipe between pages
+    -   [ ] MW an issue: causes card to go bigger at bottom
+    -   [ ] theme does not respond to very first click with no setting, so no default is set upon launch

 - [ ] add tip to menu (needs llc name)
     -   [ ] (free users only) tips: after certain amount of uses, tip popup with option to "dont show again"